KIT-IAI/rapidPF/docs/extension_to_opf.md

 `[mpc_opf, om, copy_buses_local, mpopt] = prepare_case_file(mpc, names)`

-_Function to prepare the rapidPF splitted case for OPF.
+_Function to prepare the rapidPF splitted casefiles for OPF.
 Generators at the copy nodes are switched off and gen entries and gencost entries are deleted from the $\texttt{mpc\_opf}$ file._
 Input:
 * $\texttt{mpc}$ - splitted rapidPF case file
 * $\texttt{names}$ - struct that contains the names of the mpc file